Sergio Aguero double seals Community Shield for Manchester City as sloppy Chelsea give Maurizio Sarri plenty to ponder

 For Chelsea's new manager Maurizio Sarri this was a sobering experience.
 A bit like the over-size T-shirt be wore Chelsea did not, on this evidence, look like a good fit with his marquee signing of Jorginho struggling to impose himself and Ross Barkley barely involved while it was a miserable day for Alvaro Morata.
 Jorginho turned down City, of course, to join Chelsea for £57million but this was not a glimpse of what got away.

-The Italian will get better and so will Chelsea and not least when they have their World Cup players – N'Golo Kante and, should he stay, Eden Hazard in particular – back but there is work to do for Sarri to impose his bold style.
+The Italian will get better and so will Chelsea and not least when they have their World Cup players – N'Golo Kante and, should he stay, Eden Hazard in particular – back but there is work to do for Sarri to impose his bold class.
 The bright spot?
 An encouraging hour from 17-year-old Callum Hudson-Odoi and not much else.

 The goals said it all.
 They said it all about the daunting gap between these two sides which Chelsea are trying to close.
 For the first City built from the back with the ball fed to Foden who strode forward and simply laid the ball off to Aguero.
 Antonio Rudiger anticipated the return pass, moved to his left and the space opened up for Aguero to drive a low left-foot shot through the defender's legs and into the corner of the net.
 Good finish; bad defending with Chelsea sitting far too deep.